 13. How will you spend your money?

 While the previous two questions pertain to specific amounts, this one is more about spending strategies or policies.
 Will you be more conservative or aggressive with your spending?
-Do either of you have any significant investments in mind?
+Does either of you have any significant investments in mind?
 Will you stick to a rigid monthly budget?

 14. Will you or your partner take a salary?